 Photo Gallery: Beneficials

 Some of these can sometimes be a household nuisance–for example, ladybugs and ants–or even dangerous in the case of certain spiders or various stinging insects such as yellowjackets and hornets.
 However, they all play a beneficial role in nature.
-For a better understanding of their beneficial role, visit our bulletin: Beneficial Insects and Spiders in Your Maine Backyard.
-Also, you may like to have a look at this helpful resource about Insectary Plants (part of a free online resource to help you discover and grow various plant species).
+Along those lines, you may like to have a look at this helpful resource about Insectary Plants (part of a free online resource to help you discover and grow various plant species that are especially helpful at providing habitat and food for many insects).

 -